-Changes to 703 KAR 5:200, Next Generation Learners; 703 KAR 5:225, School and District Accountability, Recognition, Support and Consequences; and 703 KAR 5:240, Accountability Administrative Procedures and Guidelines were approved by the Kentucky Board of Education on February 4.
-These changes are designed to eliminate the masking of achievement gaps and provide incentives to move all students to higher performance levels.
+Changes to 703 KAR 5:200, Next Generation Learners; 703 KAR 5:225, School and District Accountability, Recognition, Support and Consequences; and 703 KAR 5:240, Accountability Administrative Procedures and Guidelines were approved by the Kentucky Board of Education on February 4, 2015.
+These changes were designed to eliminate the masking of achievement gaps and provide incentives to move all students to higher performance levels.
 The revisions were proposed after analysis of three years of implementation data of the Unbridled Learning System and are focused on making it fairer, more reliable and more valid.

-KDE cross-agency teams have been created for six of the eight key core work processes to identify strategies behind each process.
+Teams were created for six of the eight key core work processes.
 They met in February, March, April, and May for large group professional learning opportunities followed by individual team coaching sessions with Susan Allred, Amanda Ellis, and Kelly Foster.
 Each team completed a linkage chart identifying leaders, strategic goals, stakeholder focus, processes, and methods for measuring results.
 During coaching sessions, teams completed priority matrices to prioritize the strategic goals from the linkage charts.
 Once goals were prioritized, each team completed a Plan, Do, Study, Act (PDSA) cycle for carrying out the improvement.